It was June and we were experiencing the hottest day of the year so far. Standing over the grill frying up burgers and hot dogs wasn’t helping.

 It turns out these clowns decided to take our extra payments and just throw them in as “pre-payments” on our mortgage.

 We didn’t find out for several months.
 One day I opened our mortgage bill and noticed the due date on it was almost 6 months in the future.
 What?!?

 My wife took the lead on this one and spent weeks, actual multiple weeks, and more hours than we could count, politely (mostly) explaining to several different payment processors the horrible mistake they had made in processing our payments.

-After these multiple weeks, all we truly knew was is that these people hated us, they hated their jobs, they hated their computer system, hated their company, and likely hated puppies but would never admit it on a recorded line for obvious reasons.
+After these multiple weeks, all we truly knew was that these people hated us, they hated their jobs, they hated their computer system, hated their company, and likely hated puppies but would never admit it on a recorded line for obvious reasons.

 They were also clueless about how to turn back time and fix their mistake of improperly processing our mortgage payments for nearly 6 months.